thomluther/ha-anker-solix/INFO.md

 ### Export systems action

 Starting with version 2.1.2, a new action was added to simplify an anonymized export of known Api information available for the configured account.
-The Api responses will be saved in JSON files and the folder will be zipped in your Home Assistant `/config` folder under `www/community/anker_solix/exports`.
-The `www` folder is the local file folder for the HA dashboard to access files directly via the browser.
+The Api responses will be saved in JSON files and the folder will be zipped in your Home Assistant configuration folder (where your `configuration.yaml` is located, e.g. `/homeassistant`), under `www/community/anker_solix/exports`.
+The `www` folder in your configuration folder is the local file folder for the HA dashboard to access files directly via the browser.
 It is also used by custom dashboard cards.
-Home Assistant automatically maps this folder to `/local` in the URL path.
+Home Assistant automatically maps the `www` folder to `/local` in the URL path if the folder exists at HA startup.
 The action response field `export_filename` will provide the zipped filename url path as response to the action.
 This allows easy download from your HA instance through your browser when navigating to that url path.
 Optionally you can download the zip file via Add Ons that provide file system access.

+![Export systems service][export-systems-service-img]

 **Important:**
 If the system export just created the `www` folder on your HA instance, it is not mapped yet to the `/local` folder and cannot be accessed through the browser.
 You have to restart your HA instance to have the new `www` folder mapped to `/local`.